ellanetworks/core/README.md

 ##### Responses

-Ella API responses are JSON objects with the following structure:
+Ella Core's API responses are JSON objects with the following structure:

 ```json
 {